 Why Start an Asphalt Sealcoat Business?

 There are plenty of new industries out there with shaky financial foundations.
-Luckily, asphalt sealcoating is not one of them.
+Luckily, asphalt businesses are not one of them.
 This industry has been around for decades, and there’s still a lot of room for growth.
 It’s considered to be a “mature” niche, thanks to its longevity.
-If you want to start a business in a proven field, then look no further than asphalt sealcoating.
+If you want to start a business in a proven field, then look no further than a sealcoating business.

-With that said, there are plenty of other reasons why you might want to start an asphalt sealcoating business.
-If you already have a business in a similar niche, such as landscaping, then you could expand in this direction.
+With that said, there are plenty of other reasons why you might want to start a sealcoating business.
+If you already have a business in a similar niche, such as landscaping, then you could merge it with a sealcoating business.
 In addition, if your dream is to start a business from scratch, because you want to be your own boss, then look no further than asphalt sealcoating.

 Another reason to get into this business is profitability.
 Even in a fairly competitive market, you can charge a fair hourly rate and still make money.
 The cost of sealcoating equipment and materials is fairly low, compared to similar industries, so the ability to make a profit is high.

-For example, the average hourly charge for asphalt sealcoating is $125.00 an hour, although some businesses prefer to charge a flat rate.
+For example, the average hourly charge for sealcoating is $125.00 an hour, although some businesses prefer to charge a flat rate for the entire project.
 A standard sealcoating treatment for a parking lot can cost the client anywhere from $500 and up, with the price for a driveway ranging from $300 and up, depending on the size.

 Of course, these are just a few examples.
 There are plenty of reasons to start an asphalt sealcoating business.
 So, what’s yours?